 To quickly get started with advanced syntax highlight, open a C# project, then click the Customize Codist Syntax Highlighting command under the Tools menu.

-A window will pop up, click the Light theme or Dark theme button at the left side of the dialog and see changes in effect.
-Don't forget to click the OK button to confirm the changes.
+A window will pop up, click buttons at the left side of the dialog under the Predefined themes and see changes in effect.
+The styles on the right of the dialog immediately lists effects of corresponding syntax elements.
+Don't forget to click the Save button at the bottom of the dialog to confirm the changes.

 With the Save and Load buttons, you can backup and share your own syntax highlight settings.

-If you mess up your syntax highlight styles, you can press the Reset button to reset all settings to default, or press the Light theme or Dark theme button to reapply predefined themes.
+If you mess up your syntax highlight styles, you can press the Reset button to reset all settings to default, or reapply predefined themes by clicking buttons at the left bottom.

 Customization of Syntax Highlight Styles